Signed in as:

 DownloadAyala is a New York based contemporary visual artist whose multidisciplinary work explores spirituality, ancestry, and feminine power.
 Born into a lineage of creative women from an Andean border city, she draws deeply from her Indigenous Colombian-Ecuadorian roots and lived experience as a first-generation American.

-Ayala is a New York based contemporary artist whose large scale oil and airbrush portraits explore spirituality, ancestry, and feminine power.
-Rooted in her Indigenous Colombian-Ecuadorian heritage and first-generation American experience, her work blends mythic symbolism with vibrant, ritualistic expression.
+Ayala is a New York based contemporary artist whose large scale oil and airbrush portraits explore transcendence, healing, and the divine feminine.
+Through what she calls Indigenous Surrealism, Ayala creates new visual narratives rooted in her Indigenous Colombian-Ecuadorian heritage and first-generation American experience.
 She holds a BFA from California College of the Arts and has exhibited in cities across the U.S., earning recognition from global brands and cultural influencers.

-Hey Soul Family, I’m Ayala!
+Hey Soul Family,

-Everything changed when my sister helped me find a spot at a performing arts high school in the heart of the city.
+As a kid, I was constantly drawing.
+I’d get in trouble at school for being too wrapped up in my imagination.
+Other students would ask if I was an artist, but back then, I wasn’t sure what that meant.
+Everything changed when my sister helped me find a spot at a performing arts high school in Kansas City.
 That moment shaped my life.
-I dove headfirst into painting, sculpture, and drawing by day, and worked airbrushing clothes at the mall by night.
+I studied painting, sculpture, and drawing by day, and worked airbrushing clothes at the mall by night.
 One incredible teacher believed in me and helped me apply to college.
 Thanks to that support, I earned a scholarship to California College of the Arts in San Francisco.

 Living in a big city on my own was difficult.
-I was a full-time student, juggling jobs to support myself.
-Over time, I began to feel disconnected from the Fine Art world.
-It didn’t quite reflect who I was or where I came from.
-So, I shifted paths and explored animation and graphic design.
-That led me to an internship at Goodby Silverstein & Partners with Got Milk?, where I deepened my skills in motion graphics and editing.
-But the 9-to-5 life started to dim something in me.
-I missed my own voice, my own rhythm.
-I missed painting.
+I was a full-time student, juggling 3 jobs to support myself.
+Over time, I began to feel disconnected.
+I left my college painting program because I didn't realize that I could create a space for myself in the art world.
+I shifted paths and explored animation and graphic design.
+That led me to an internship at "Got Milk?"
+Goodby Silverstein & Partners, while grateful for every tool I picked up, my heart always belonged to painting.